lowRISC/opentitan/doc/getting_started/setup_fpga.md

 #### Dealing with FPGA Congestion Issues

 The default Vivado tool placement may sometimes result in congested FPGA floorplans.
-When this happens, the implemenation time and results become unpredictable.
+When this happens, the implementation time and results become unpredictable.
 It may become necessary for the user to manually adjust certain placement.
 See [this comment](https://github.com/lowRISC/opentitan/pull/8138#issuecomment-916696830) for a thorough analysis of one such situation and what changes were made to improve congestion.